FGarciaDorador/New_lesion_segmentation_MS/README.md

 This script contains the functions to evaluate and predict, as well as some functions to preprocess the data adapted to arrays instead of tf.data.Dataset objects:
 +  **plot_loss_metrics**: plots the evolution of training per epoch.
 +  **predict_and_save**: predicts the lesion activity mask, saves it as .nii.gz and creates an image with a central slice comparing it with the gold standard.

+## Usage
+### training
+If you want to use this model for training, I recommend creating a tf.data.Dataset object, preprocess it to shape (batch_size, 128, 128, 128, 1) and using the *train* function in **train.py** with this dataset.

+### prediction
+For predictions of lesion activities, you can load your FLAIR images, preprocess them to arrays of shape (1, 128, 128, 128, 1) and use the *predict_and_save* functions in **results.py**.
+This model has only been tested with FLAIR images with the stack fusion strategy.
+You can find the file with the trained weights in this repository **weights_FLAIR_stack.h5**